Tonto Pass Guide

 Where to Buy a Tonto Pass

-Tonto daily passes ($8) are sold at 203+ authorized vendors across 32 Arizona cities, including gas stations, convenience stores, and outdoor retailers near the forest.
+Daily passes sell at 203+ authorized vendors across 32 Arizona cities.
+Gas stations, convenience stores, and outdoor retailers on the way to the forest.
+Buying ahead saves $4 versus the $12 on-site machine.

 Where Is a Tonto Pass Required?

-A Tonto Pass is required at most developed recreation sites in the Tonto National Forest.
-This includes day-use areas, boat ramps, picnic areas, and many trailheads.
-Check the Forest Service website for the complete list.
+A Tonto Pass is required at most developed recreation sites in the Tonto National Forest including day-use areas, boat ramps, picnic areas, and trailheads.
+See the complete list.

 Lakes